kvarak/dnd/docs/_Classes/paladin.md

 If you use this prayer two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each use after the first that you get no answer.

 ### Holy Nimbus
 You can use an ***action*** and spend 5 Devotion to emanate an aura of sunlight.
-For 1 minute, bright light shines from you in a 30-ft radius, and dim light shines 30 ft beyond that.
+For 1 minute, bright light shines from you in a 30 ft radius, and dim light shines 30 ft beyond that.
 While the aura lasts, you gain the following benefits:

  - You have resistance to radiant and necrotic damage.
  - You have advantage on saving throws against the spells and magical effects of fiends and undead.